MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/devices/conditional-access-and-compliance-for-devices.md

 description: Learn about supported and recommended Conditional Access and Intune device compliance policies for Microsoft Teams Rooms.
 ---

-#
+# Conditional Access and Intune compliance policies for Microsoft Teams Rooms

 This article provides supported Conditional Access policies for Microsoft Teams Rooms on Windows and on Android, as well as best practices and requirements for Teams Rooms devices that are used in shared spaces.

 ## Before you begin